ReznorW/gameEngine/docs/README.md

 ## Documentation

-For using the provided lua function for scripting refer to docs/scripts.md for function definitions and usage.
+For using the provided lua functions for scripting refer to [Documentation](./Documentation.md) for function definitions and usage.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License